Two people killed in Iran amid calls for fresh protests

 “I do not know whether yesterday’s shooting was done by rally participants or the police and this issue is being investigated,” Khademi was quoted as saying.

 Protests continued overnight even though President Hassan Rouhani appealed for calm.
-He said Iranians had the right to criticize authorities but warned of a crackdown against unrest.
+He said Iranians had the right to criticise authorities but warned of a crackdown against unrest.

 “The government will show no tolerance for those who damage public properties, violate public order and create unrest in the society,” Rouhani said in remarks carried by state TV.